hirokazutei/react-native-kinpaku-ui/.doc/InputField.md

 ## InputField Variation

-> These are the default variations that can be made with InputFieldFactory and UIFactory.
+> These are the default variations that can be made with `inputFieldFactory` and `UIFactory`.
 For details on the properties of each variations, checkout this doc.

 - `creditCardNumber`
 - `decimal`